 And here’s another incentive for those buyers who are “on the fence” about entering the market in 2019.
 There’s more inventory available these days.
 A series of reports published over the past few weeks have shown that there are more homes coming onto the market across the state of Washington.
 This trend is most noticeable in the Seattle area.

 The latest report, published in December by a national real estate company, showed that housing inventory is “skyrocketing” in the Seattle metro area.
-This will ease the fierce competition we’ve seen over last few years, while giving buyers more options to choose from.
+This will ease the fierce competition we’ve seen over the last few years while giving buyers more options to choose from.

 So there’s a lot to digest here, and most of it is good news for home buyers.
 Mortgage rates have dropped, inventory is on the rise, and bidding wars are becoming a rarity.
 But home values in most Washington cities are still climbing.
 So in addition to these strong incentives for buyers, there’s also a sense of urgency.